 Our water quality has improved in recent years, but it is not enough for a clean bill of health, particularly in areas like Inner Deep Bay and Victoria Harbour.
 Further growth in population and our economy will put added pressure on water quality.

 There are noticeable improvements in water quality in Hong Kong over the years.
 The monitoring has recorded that water quality of rivers across Hong Kong has improved substantially, after a series of remedial measures introduced in the late 1980s and 1990s.
-The number of river monitoring stations with bad or very bad water quality dropped, from 52 % in 1988, to less than 10 % in recent years.
+The number of river monitoring stations with bad or very bad water quality dropped, from over 50% in 1988, to less than 10 % in recent years.
 The EPD has an extensive programme for cleaning up Hong Kong's waters which has had good results.
 Despite continuous population growth, excellent water quality has been maintained in Port Shelter and Mirs Bay.
 Overall compliance with the key Water Quality Objectives (WQOs) across Hong Kong marine water has improved from 76% in 1986 to 80% and above since 2002.

 The number of beaches meeting the WQO for bathing water was increased to 41 since 2010, compared with 26 in 1997.
 In other words, all 41 Hong Kong’s gazetted beaches have met the WQO since 2010.

 In Victoria Harbour, the first stage of the Harbour Area Treatment Scheme (HATS) to collect and treat the sewage generated around the Harbour was completed at the end of 2001.
 As a result, the dissolved oxygen in the Harbour has increased by about 10% and the levels of key pollutants in the Harbour have generally decreased.
 Stage 2A was commissioned in late 2015.
 Now, all sewage around Victoria Harbour receives chemically-enhanced primary treatment and disinfection.